-Global health R&D spending is low and has decreased
+Global health R&D spending is low

-Two major public institutions in Norway provide funding for global health R&D: the Research Council of Norway (RCN) and the Ministry of Foreign Affairs (MFA; including the Norwegian Agency for Development Cooperation, Norad).
+Two major public institutions in Norway provide funding for global health R&D: the Research Council of Norway (RCN) and the Ministry of Foreign Affairs (MFA); including the Norwegian Agency for Development Cooperation, Norad).

-RCN distributed just over half of global health R&D funding in 2015 (53%).
+RCN distributed just over half of global health R&D funding in 2016 (55%).
 RCN serves as the advisory body for the government authorities on research policy issues.
 It awards research grants and is overseen by the Ministry of Research.
 The RCN follows the research policy guidelines of the government and parliament, and additionally advises the government.
-The MFA, including Norad, provides the remaining global health R&D funding (47% in 2015).
+The MFA, including Norad, provides the remaining global health R&D funding (45% in 2016).